linabrihoum/latex-resume-templates/README.md

 # LaTeX Resume Templates
-Welcome to the LaTeX Resume Templates repository!
 This collection of LaTeX templates is designed to help you craft a professional and visually appealing technical resume.
 Whether you're a recent graduate or an experienced professional, you'll find a template here that hopefully suits your needs.

 ## Features
 - Multiple Layouts: Choose from a variety of layouts tailored to different professional profiles and industries.